sschmutz/thesis-workflow/README.md

 To get the information of which read is part of which contig, the sequencing reads have to be mapped back to those contigs.

 ### Label contigs
 Given a threshold value in percent, the previously unclassified reads are put into classes.
-The summary statistics are written to the `undetermined_class_label` folder.
+The summary statistics are written to the `undetermined_class_label` folder and a list of sequencing reads for the two classes "unclassified_in_contig" and "unclassified_not_in_contig" are written to the `classification` folder.

 ## Usage example
 There are different ways to execute parts or the whole snakemake workflow (see [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/)).